-5-Ingredient Paleo Ranch Dressing [VIDEO]
+5-Ingredient Paleo Ranch Dressing [VIDEO]jump to recipe

 This Paleo Ranch Dressing is dairy free, contains no junky oils, and comes together in minutes with only 5 ingredients!